All Episodes

 Are you not paying attention?

-If they resolve the issue of of law and order for every American so they can pursue their happiness, I believe we reconfigure the Republican Party for generations to come.
+If Republicans become the party of parents, if Republicans can fix the broken down, dilapidated, disaster institutions of education all across the country, especially in blue states, blue cities, if they resolve the issue of law and order for every American so they can pursue their happiness, I believe we reconfigure the Republican Party for generations to come.

-How do we do that though?
+How do we do that, though?

 Well, I think that's right.

-I mean, first of all, for the for the first time, and you know, I've been told about this for years.
+I mean, first of all, for the first time, and you know, I've been telling this for years, for the first time, I am totally with you.

 I think they need the equivalent of a contract next year that's positive.

-That's that was one of the biggest differences.
+That was one of the biggest differences.

 You know, McCullough was talking about January 6th.